About Handmade Saori Weaving Studio

 About the Studio

-We strive to make the studio an inviting and comfortable place.
+At Handmade Saori, we strive to make the studio an inviting and comfortable place.
 Visitors are encouraged to touch and try on items (aren’t textiles best appreciated with the hands and the eyes?).
 Students can learn in a relaxed environment surrounded by inspiration.
 We have a gorgeous wall of yarn that we call the student wall.
 Weaving students can use any of the yarns on the wall when working on their creations.

 About Sarah Dauro